OBJECTIVE OF CHECKERS: The objective of this game is to get as many pieces from your opponents as possible.

 Checkers (Draughts) is an ancient game.
-The earliest known variation of the checkers game was found in Ur, Iraq and carbon dated to around 3000 B.C.E.
+The earliest known variation of the checkers game was found in Ur, Iraq, and carbon-dated to around 3000 B.C.E.
 In Ancient Egypt, around 1400 B.C.E., Egyptians played the popular game named Alquerque, which used a 5×5 board.
-This game was so well loved in the ancient world it spread to the western world where it was played for thousands of years.
+This game was so well-loved in the ancient world, that it spread to the western world where it was played for thousands of years.

-In France, around the year 1100, the idea of playing checkers on a chess board was born.
+In France, around the year 1100, the idea of playing checkers on a chessboard was born.
 In doing so, the number of pieces expanded to 12 per side of the board.
 After this modification, the game was called “Fierges” or “Ferses.”
-After, it was quickly discovered making jumps mandatory increase the vigor of the game, this version was called “Jeu Force.”
+After, it was quickly discovered making jumps mandatory increases the vigor of the game.
+This version was called “Jeu Force.”

 Below are the standard United States rules for Checkers.

 This game is for two players.
 Each player starts with 12 colored discs (of the same color).
 Typically Checker discs come in sets of black and red.